tholonia/tholonic_trader/README.md

 This project is open-source and available under the MIT License.

-This updated README reflects the changes in the code, including:

-1. Updated command-line options and their default values
-2. New features like stop loss and date range specification
-3. Changes in the visualization (removal of price delta plot, addition of volatility plot)
-4. More detailed examples of how to run the script
-5. Updated description of the verbosity levels, including the new level 101 for batch processing

-# Notes:
+## Notes:

-Legend of abbreviations that _might_ be used:
+Legend of abbreviations that might be used:

 - n = negotiation threshold
 - l = limitation multiplier